The Horniman Museum and Gardens is a charitable company, limited by guarantee.

 Collections Development Policy

-This document sets out the policy guiding the Horniman Museum and Garden’s acquisition of objects into, and disposal of objects from, it’s permanent collections
+This document sets out the policy guiding the Horniman Museum and Garden’s acquisition of objects into, and disposal of objects from, its permanent collections

 Data Protection and Privacy